 Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

-Complexity South Africa reformed and simplified its tariff structure in 1994.
-Tariff rates have been reduced from a simple average of more than 20 percent to an average of 5.8 percent.
+South Africa reformed and simplified its tariff structure in 1994.
+Tariff rates have been reduced from a simple average of more than 20 percent to an average of 7.1 percent in 2020.
 Notwithstanding these reforms, importers have complained that the tariff schedule remains unduly complex, with nearly forty different rates.
 Tariff rates mostly fall within eight levels ranging from 0 to 30 percent, but some are higher (e.g., most apparel items).
 Nearly all South Africa’s specific and composite duties were converted to ad valorem rates (a tax, duty, or fee which varies based on the value of the products, services, or property on which it is levied), with a few exceptions remaining in a limited number of sectors, including textile and apparel products.
 The end rate for apparel is 40 percent, yarns 15 percent; fabrics 22 percent; finished goods 30 percent; and fibers, 7.5 percent.
-The effective rated duty rates on cars, light vehicles, and minibuses are still at the high level of 34 percent, while the rate of duty on original motor parts is 20 percent.
+Import duties on vehicles and automotive components will remain at 25 percent on light vehicles and 20 percent on original equipment components through 2035.

-Rebates Various provisions for rebate of duty exist for specific materials used in domestic manufacturing.
+Various provisions for rebate of duty exist for specific materials used in domestic manufacturing.
 The importer must consult the relevant schedules to the Customs and Excise Act to determine whether the potential imports are eligible for rebate duty.
-Information can be found on the International Trade Administration Commission of South Africa’s website at: http://www.itac.org.za.
+Information can be found on the International Trade Administration Commission (ITAC) of South Africa’s website at: http://www.itac.org.za